Whistleblower policy for the JPS Marselis Group

 The report can be anonymous or not.
 The possibility of the whistleblower’s identity being deduced from the information in the disclosure cannot be ruled out, even when whistleblowing is done anonymously.
 If legal proceedings are brought against the individual who has been reported, the whistleblower may be called as a witness in the case, at which point anonymity will be forfeited.

-Disclosures about certain situations can be difficult to investigate in great depth without the whistleblower revealing their identity and giving up their right to remain anonymous.
+Reports about certain matters can be difficult to investigate in great depth without the whistleblower revealing his/her identity and giving up his/her right to remain anonymous.
+Whether this happens is the whistleblower’s own decision.
 Whether this happens is the whistleblower’s own decision.

-The whistleblower scheme protects the whistleblower against any form of reprisal or threatening behaviour or attempts at reprisals that happen as a result of the whistleblower making a disclosure.
-Reprisals are to be understood as any form of unfavourable treatment or repercussion that happens in response to a disclosure, e.g. suspension, dismissal, demotion or non-promotion, transfer of tasks, redeployment, pay cuts, disciplinary measures, coercion, intimidation, harassment and discrimination.
+The whistleblower scheme protects the whistleblower against any form of reprisal or threatening behaviour or attempts at reprisals that happen as a result of the whistleblower making a report.
+Reprisals are to be understood as any form of unfavourable treatment or repercussion that happens in response to a report, e.g. suspension, dismissal, demotion or non-promotion, transfer of tasks, redeployment, pay cuts, disciplinary measures, coercion, intimidation, harassment and discrimination. e.g. suspension, dismissal, demotion or non-promotion, transfer of tasks, redeployment, pay cuts, disciplinary measures, coercion, intimidation, harassment and discrimination.

 Any reprisal by an employee of a JPS Marselis Group company may have repercussions for the individual in question under employment law and/or lead to disciplinary action.

 The content of the whistleblower’s disclosure must be bona fide, as being named in a disclosure can have major repercussions.
-Due process under civil law, criminal law or employment law can be applied to the whistleblower, and/or disciplinary measures enforced for them, should it be proven that the whistleblower’s disclosure was knowingly misleading, e.g. as harassment.
+Due process under civil law, criminal law or employment law can be applied to the whistleblower, and/or disciplinary measures enforced against him/her, should it be proven that the whistleblower’s report was knowingly misleading, e.g. in case of harassment.

 Ongoing communication

-The whistleblower can expect feedback from the Group’s legal representatives as soon as possible and, as a general rule, no later than three months after confirmation of the disclosure being received.
-In this feedback, the Group’s legal representatives will – as far as possible – inform the whistleblower about any action taken or anticipated and explain why those specific measures have been chosen.
+The whistleblower can expect feedback from the Group’s internal whistleblower unit as soon as possible, and, as a general rule, no later than 2 months from the day on which the internal whistleblower unit decides that the report falls within the scope of the whistleblower scheme.
+As far as possible, the feedback shall include information about any action taken or anticipated and an explanation why those specific actions have been chosen.
+It may not be possible to share certain information with the whistleblower, e.g. due to a statutory duty of confidentiality or GDPR.
 It may not be possible to share certain information with the whistleblower, e.g. due to a statutory duty of confidentiality or GDPR.

-If the circumstances of the case mean it is impossible to provide conclusive feedback within the 3-month timeframe, the whistleblower will be notified of this and also informed about when further feedback can be expected.
+If the circumstances of the matter entail that it is impossible to provide conclusive feedback within the 2-month timeframe, the whistleblower will be notified of this and also informed about when further feedback can be expected.

 Confidentiality

-The whistleblower scheme has been devised and is managed in a way that ensures confidentiality around the identity of the whistleblower and those who might be named in a disclosure.
+The whistleblower scheme has been devised and is managed in a way that ensures confidentiality around the identity of the whistleblower and those who might be named in a report.

-The system used to support the online form for disclosures does not log IP addresses.
-Access to any information relating to disclosures is restricted.
+The system used to support the online forms for reports does not log IP addresses.
+Access to any information relating to reports is restricted.
+Access to any information relating to reports is restricted.

-Registration of disclosures and processing of personal data
+Registration of reports and processing of personal data

-The Group’s legal representatives register, and store disclosures received, as well as other information and materials collected as part of the investigation of the situation that has been reported.
+The Group’s internal whistleblower unit registers, and stores reports received, as well as other information and materials collected as part of the investigation of the matter that has been reported.

-Personal data policy – whistle-blower scheme outlines in more detail how the JPS Marselis Group processes personal data in connection with information disclosed under the whistleblower scheme.
+Personal data policy – whistle-blower scheme outlines in more detail how the JPS Marselis Group companies process personal data in connection with information disclosed under the whistleblower scheme.

-What is made known to the individual(s) named in the disclosure
+What is made known to the individual(s) named in the report

-Once the Group’s legal representatives have investigated a disclosure, and all relevant evidence has been verified, the Group’s legal representatives will notify the individual being reported about the disclosure; cf. Section 22(1) of the Data Protection Act.
-If the investigation has not disproved the disclosure, the individual being reported will also receive the following information:
+Once the Group’s internal whistleblower unit has investigated a report, and all relevant evidence has been secured, the Group’s internal whistleblower unit will notify the individual being reported of the report.
+If the investigation has not disproved the report, the individual being reported will also receive the following information:

 1. The conduct that he/she is suspected of;

-2. Who is involved in the investigation of the disclosure;
+2. Who is involved in the investigation of the report;

-3. His/her possible access to the information in the disclosure and right to comment on it, and
+3. His/her possible access to the information in the report and right to comment on it, and

-4. That the disclosure may be forwarded to the police and other public authorities
+4. That the report may be forwarded to the police and other public authorities

-Any third party named in the disclosure will also be notified.
+Any third party named in the report will also be notified.

-If it is obvious that a disclosure is unfounded, does not fall within the scope of the whistleblower scheme or cannot be processed for other reasons and is therefore rejected by the Group’s legal representatives, the Group’s legal representatives will inform the individual being reported that the disclosure has been received and rejected and do so within a reasonable timeframe and, at the latest, within one month.
+If it is obvious that a report is unfounded, does not fall within the scope of the whistleblower scheme or cannot be processed for other reasons and is therefore dismissed by the Group’s internal whistleblower unit, the Group’s internal whistleblower unit will inform the individual being reported that the report has been received and dismissed and do so within a reasonable timeframe and, at the latest, within one month.

 Unless expressly stated otherwise in law, the whistleblower’s identity will only be disclosed to the individual being reported if the whistleblower has knowingly made a false disclosure.